quicwg/base-drafts/draft-ietf-quic-transport.md

   sender is ignoring the stream; see {{app-error-codes}}.

-## CRYPTO Frame {#frame-crypto}
+## CRYPTO Frames {#frame-crypto}

-The CRYPTO frame (type=0x06) is used to transmit cryptographic handshake messages.
+A CRYPTO frame (type=0x06) is used to transmit cryptographic handshake messages.
 It can be sent in all packet types except 0-RTT.
 The CRYPTO frame offers the cryptographic protocol an in-order stream of bytes.
 CRYPTO frames are functionally identical to STREAM frames, except that they do not bear a stream identifier; they are not flow controlled; and they do not carry markers for optional offset, optional length, and the end of the stream.

 CRYPTO frames are formatted as shown in {{fig-crypto}}.